Bonjour chers lecteurs!

-Of course, you may surround yourself with spelling dictionaries and grammar tables, but it’s more comfy to have all this at one place — in an online French spelling and grammar checker.
+Of course, you may surround yourself with spelling dictionaries and grammar tables, but it’s more comfy to have all this in one place — in an online French grammar corrector.

 Comparing French text checkers on a set of common mistakes